mattrussell2/gradescope-autograder/README.md

 This method takes a bit more setup in advance.

 1. You will need to host your container somewhere.
 We suggest using the [GitHub container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), however if you have a 'pro' account on Dockerhub, that's also a good option.
-2. If you use the GitHub registry, make sure to share your package with `gradescope-autograder-servers` after you upload it; if you use Dockerhub, you'll need to add `gradescopeecs` as a private collaborator to your package.
+2. If you use the GitHub registry, make sure to share your repo with `gradescope-autograder-servers` after you upload it; if you use Dockerhub, you'll need to add `gradescopeecs` as a private collaborator to your repo.
 3. See the file `etc/docker_config.ini`.
 You'll need to update the values of these variables as needed.
 Variables are as follows:

 |     KEY          |        Purpose       |